fb-pixel

 • If your mixture is thinner, you may want to check on your fruit leather after about 8 hours or so.
 If your mixture is thicker, check after 14 hours, then check every hour after that until they are done and no longer sticky in the middle.

-• To check if fruit leather is done, lift the fruit leather off the silicone sheet, it should come off in one large sheet, or it may tear, but there should be none that is sticky or still soft like jam.
+• To check if the fruit leather is done, lift it off the silicone sheet.
+It should come off in one large sheet, or it may tear, but there should be none that is sticky or still soft like jam.

 Nutrition